Skip to main contentArrow Right

 Simplified integration

-Integrating Descope into your project is straightforward.
-Both React and Next.js projects follow very similar approaches.
+Integrating Descope is straightforward in both React and Next.js, following very similar approaches.

 import { AuthProvider } from '@descope/react-sdk';